archermarx/PartialFunctions.jl/docs/src/index.md

 ## The `@$` Macro

-`@$` allows users to create general partial functions by replacing the currently known arguments with `_`.
+`@$` allows users to create general partial functions by replacing the currently unknown arguments with `_`.
 For example, we can implement matrix multiplication as:

 ```jldoctest